quantrocket/networking/README.md

  - Blocking users by DNS does not work.
 E.g. block "127.0.0.1" instead of "localhost".
 I guess this also does not work for unblocking by DNS.

+# ToDos

+I plan to use an adapter for multiple socket implementations (SFML-Network, SDL_net) and differenc networking protocols (TCP, UDP).
+Server and client will use this common interface to work with the adapter.
+Then you'll only need to "give" a special Socket Listener to your server and a special socket to your client, to work with.
+The interface will support TCP and UDP.
+Which protocol is actual used will be determined by a flag, provided by the class derived from the interface.
+So server and client will automatically work with the correct internal sockets.
+Also I plan to offer a packet class like SFML's sf::Packet, to support your binary format within all of this socket implementations.

 # (Maybe) Frequently Asked Questions

 Q: This framework is TCP-only.
 Is there any UDP-support planned?